UnofficialJuliaMirror/DifferenceLists.jl-6951a811-51c6-5b2e-b13c-b6857b9511c8/README.md

 Difference lists are simple, immutable, concatenate and prepend in constant time, and iterate in time N.

-This small library provides them for Julia.
+This small library provides them for Julia, so you can use them when you need to accumulate a list incrementally.
+Since difference lists are immutable, you can easily reuse common parts.

 To create a difference list, use the dl(items...) function like this: